Cloud2BR-MSFTLearningHub/Agentic-DevOps-AI-Shopping/TROUBLESHOOTING.md

 terraform force-unlock <lock-id>
 ```

-Only force-unlock if you're certain no other Terraform process is running.
+> Only force-unlock if you're certain no other Terraform process is running.

----

-## General Tips

-### Enable Verbose Logging
+## Enable Verbose Logging

 For more detailed error information: